jmike/naomi/README.md

 These metadata can be extracted from the database and are sufficient for compiling basic validation rules and application structure.

-Still, the current breed of tools (e.g. ORMs) tend to ignore database metadata and replicate that information in the application layer.
+Still, most ORM tools tend to ignore database metadata and replicate that information in the application layer.
 This results to:

 * Unnecessary complexity;
 * Synchronization issues;